7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

 NPCs can accept orders by interacting with them and selecting one of pre-made options.
 Using a combination of XML dialog settings and code, some dialog options will not appear unless they make sense.
 For example, when you first meet an NPC, you will not be able to give them orders.

-NPCs can be hired either by paying their Hire Cost, completing a quest line, or have some sort of incenntive for them to follow.
+NPCs can be hired either by paying their Hire Cost, completing a quest line, or have some sort of incentive for them to follow.

-Using the new Maslow AI Task, along with the buff system, NPCs can consume food and water.
+Using the new Maslow AI Task, along with the buff system, NPCs require and can consume food and water.

 ##Hiring NPCs##

 Each unique NPC can have its own hiring cost and currency, available through the XML properties.
-By default, this is 1000 casino Coins.
+By default, this is 1000 casino coins.
 The HireCurrency is any available Item, and that item will be removed from your inventory when you hire them.

 ####Examples:####